tomassantos99/dev-memory-assistant/README.md

 ./build.ps1
 ```

-This automatically compiles windows resources and builds the executables.
+This automatically compiles windows resources and builds the executables (installs winres if not found).
 This also creates an `exe` directory with the executables.
 The script builds the tool so it runs in the background.
 If you want to see it run on a console you can edit the script and remove `-ldflags="-H windowsgui"` from the build command.

 Optionally, you can build it manually (example for paste tool):